Three tips to ensure effective absence management

 If you’re overwhelmed with the task and struggling to conduct absence management, don’t worry.

-We have a solution, IRIS AdviserPlus, which provides business owners with unlimited support from HR Experts, ensuring you have the necessary support to correctly handle absences.
+We have a solution, IRIS AdviserPlus, which is a HR consulting service providing business owners with unlimited support from HR Experts, ensuring you have the necessary support to correctly handle absences.

-For more information on how IRIS AdviserPlus can help you manage your absences, click here.
+For more information on how IRIS AdviserPlus can help you manage your absences, click here or check out our absence management systems.